kukuxx/HA-NotifyHelper/README.md

 - [English](/README.md) | [繁體中文](/doc/README-zh-TW.md)

-> This is a <b>Home assistant custom integration</b> that can save and format notifications sent to mobile applications for viewing, and supports the configuration of multi-person exclusive notification panels.
+> This is a <b>Home assistant custom integration</b>, It allows you to send notifications to all mobile devices of a person at once and display notifications on a custom Lovelace card, and supports the configuration of multi-person exclusive notification card.

 > Thanks to <b>Mark Wu</b> for some ideas and tests.